 Our services are not limited to the supply of and distribution of basic energy commodities, but we also aim to educate our customers on energy savings and responsible behavior with respect to energy.
 These efforts are manly visible at Stredoslovenská energetika, a.s., which offers services aimed at energy savings, such as LED lighting, highly efficient heating, heat pumps or solar panel installations.
-This is accompanied by an educational project for children in kindergartens and elementary schools, teaching them energy-saving practices through brochures, educational videos, and games.
+This is accompanied by an educational project for children in kindergartens and elementary schools, teaching them energysaving practices through brochures, educational videos, and games.
 At Elektrárny Opatovice, a.s. and Plzeňská teplárenská, a.s., customers are regularly informed about optimal temperature and efficiency.
-In 2020, Plzeňská teplárenská, a.s. launched a project focused on monitoring of energy consumption in selected kindergartens in the city of Pilsen with the goal to optimize their energy consumption and associated bills, the project continued in 2023 and is expected to spread to other public buildings.

-5) Social and governance matters
+5. Social and Governance matters